uibeautify/icons/README.md

 Icons are available in SVG, PNG, and React formats, making them easy to use in both design and development workflows.

-## What is UI Beautify Icons?

-UI Beautify Icons is a handmade UI icon set created to help designers and developers build polished interfaces faster.

-The library focuses on clarity, consistency, and practical UI usage.
-Each icon is designed with a clean visual style that works well across modern products, from simple landing pages to complex dashboards.

 ## Features

 - Free SVG UI icons